schoudhery2/Multivariate_Multiomics/README.md

 * metagenomics: composition of community
 * metabolomics: quantification of small molecules in a sample

-Experiment: fenyl-S (plastic precursor) -> bps
+Experiment: bisphenol-S (plastic precursor) -> bps
-* linger 24-48 hours
+* lingers in mammalian bodies for 24-48 hours
+* after ingestion, BPS is abosrbed, conjugated in the liver (glucuronidation), returned to the gut ...
+* ... deconjugated by the microbiota, and the parent BPS is liberated --> exposed to the gut
 * effect of bps on mammilian gut microbiome

 1. Can cause dybiois (community structure)